The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

 Kúalaug hot pool

-The pool edges can become slippery in the rain and since it is a natural pool then there is vegetation at the bottom of the pool and it can become slippery.
+The pool edges can become slippery in the rain, and since it is a natural pool, there is vegetation at the bottom, which can be slippery.

-Always check the water temperature before entering natural hot pools; this is nature and the temperature can change.
-When I last visited this area in 2020 Kúalaug had got a lot of vegetation and did not look inviting to bathe in so I only took a footbath in the pool.
+Always check the water temperature before entering natural hot pools; this is nature, and the temperature can change.
+When I last visited this area in 2020, Kúalaug had a lot of vegetation and did not look inviting for bathing, so I only took a footbath in the pool.

 Having a foot bath in Kúalaug

 Don't miss visiting this lovely area while in Iceland.
-I am aware that our foreign visitors are on a tight schedule and want to see the highlights of the Golden Circle, but now you know that the surrounding area also has gems, which are hidden from sight.
+I am aware that our foreign visitors are on a tight schedule and want to see the highlights of the Golden Circle, but now you know that the surrounding area also has hidden gems.

 Kúalaug is in South Iceland, 2 km away from Geysir.
 Drive to Geysir on Route 35, then onto Route 333.
-The road is marked as F-333 but doesn't turn into an F-road until later.
+The road is marked as F-333, but it doesn't become an F-road until later.
 The pool is right by the road on the left-hand side, just before you reach the church.

 You can also check out the various Golden Circle Tours.